glad94/infotennis/README.md

 - Stroke Analysis
 - Court Vision

-**Note:** Match Data can only be scraped for matches from Antwerp 2021 onwards.
-Data for older matches appear to be stored differently and can't be accessed via the same API.
+*\* Match Data can only be scraped for matches from Antwerp 2021 onwards.
+Data for older matches appear to be stored differently and can't be accessed via the same API.*

 ## Installation